dillikadariya/ML-Logistics-Regression-to-Classify-Iris-Species/README.md

 ## Files

 * `main.py`: The Python script containing the code for training, evaluating, and plotting.
-* `report.pdf`: The report summarizing the project, including analysis of the results.
-(Or `report.md` if you have a markdown report).
+* `logistic regression report.pdf`: The report summarizing the project, including analysis of the results.
 * `README.md`: This file.

 ## How to Run